sikvelsigma/ANSYS-WB-Batch-Script/README.md

 3. *ExcelFileReader.py*
 4. *CSVTable.py*

-Ansys Workbench comes with IronPython 2.7 so to run it from batch mode we only need to write a python script, which will control the flow of the project (*run_script.py* as an example here) and a *.bat* file (*run2.bat* as an example here).
+Ansys Workbench comes with IronPython 2.7 so to run it from batch mode we only need to write a python script, which will control the flow of the project (*run_script.py* as an example here) and a *.bat* file (*run.bat* as an example here).

 - Module *WBInterface.py* is the main module which contains a class with all the useful workbench commands.
 I tried to document it as much as I could.
 This module is absolutely essential to have.